campagnola/pycca/README.md

 heavily on compiled modules to provide optimized functions.
-For distributed packages, this either increases the burden on the developer to produce compiled binaries for a variety of platforms, or increases the burden on the end user to compile the package (or its binary dependencies) for their own system.
+For distributed packages, this either increases the burden on the developer to produce compiled binaries for a variety of platforms, or increases the burden on the end user to compile the package or its binary dependencies.
+Consequently, many Python developers avoid optimzed code, preferring instead to advertise "pure-python" as a feature of their packages.

-The objective of pycc is to provide a pure-python approach that allows simple assembler (and eventually C) functions to be compiled and executed at runtime with no external dependencies.
+The objective of pycc is to provide a pure-python approach that allows assembly and C functions to be compiled and executed at runtime with no external dependencies.

 Approach
 --------

 Pycc allows assembler code to be compiled and executed within Python with no external dependencies.
 This works by:

 1. Allocating a block of memory with execute privileges.
-2. Compiling assembler primitives into machine code and writing to executable memory.
+2. Compiling assembly instructions into machine code and writing to executable memory.
 3. Using the built-in ctypes package to create a python function that points to the compiled machine code.